Zapper-fi/protocol/docs/api-intro/Human-Readable Transactions.md

 sidebar_position: 1
 ---

-Present onchain activity in a simple descriptive summary.
+Presents onchain activity in a simple descriptive summary.
 Great for use in account histories, social feeds, or app specific feeds.

 ---